CCTV for Farms & Agri

 Yes, the infrared sensors may not work if a light source is near the camera.
 Back lighting (behind the camera) is the most appropriate.
 To summarise, when planning your camera locations make light sources are one of the things you will think about!
 You also need to consider trees and hedges which will bounce (reflect) any infrared light back.

 Similarly, if you are wanting number plates to be shown on cars at night – you will need an ANPR camera or a camera with a wide dynamic range to pick up number plates at night due to the reflective glare!

 How many cables are used per camera?

 The only security cameras we supply are IP cameras.
 IP CCTV cameras run through one Ethernet cable per camera which powers the camera and sends the video back to the recorder (NVR) unit.
-This makes it easier to install, therefore all you need is the Ethernet cable, RJ45 connectors and a crimp tool.
-The tools and cables can be supplied if you haven’t got them.
+This cable does have limitations (see the next question).
+This makes it easier to install.
 Armoured cable is another option for external ground use.

 Max. length to run Ethernet cables?

 The general maximum distance to run Ethernet cables is approx. 90-100m, all depends on the system and camera being used.
 POE (Power Over Ethernet) extenders or switches can be purchased to use.
 Which generally allow an additional run of approx. 90-100m – this is slightly more complex and we recommend discussing it with us first.
 There are limitations to the amount of extenders you can use!